davidvaccaro/kruntch.js/README.md

 #Change Log

+1.1.1
+- Added "empty" construct for collections which allows template authors to specify a sub-template to be applied in the event that the collection is empty.
+- Fixed a minor issue in the collection accesing function that prevented [#] from working under certain circumstances.

 1.1.0
 - Major re-write removing all DOM (document, window, etc.) constructs in an effort to make kruntch totally portable to node.js.
 - Template parsing was most affected as 1.0.0 was heavily relying on DOM to parse the template text into traversable nodes.